 If one loses their God-given testimony, their zeal and affection being cast aside, they become susceptible to a corrupt nature, no longer upholding once godly values, bringing a reproach on Christianity rather than glorify God.

-Biblical terms such as sanctification (being set apart unto God), righteousness (doing what is right in the sight of God), and holiness (without which no man shall see the Lord), are being cast aside (as one who beholds himself in a mirror and goes his way with no desire for change), with acceptance of worldly attributes that seem to be more in tune with today's culture.
+Biblical terms such as sanctification (being set apart unto God), righteousness (doing what is right in the sight of God), and holiness (without which no man shall see the Lord), are being cast aside (as one who beholds himself in a mirror and goes his way with no desire for change), with acceptance of worldly attributes that are more in tune to today's culture.

 Scripture reveals: Wherefore I was grieved (angry) with that generation, and said, They do always err (go astray) in their heart; and they have not known my ways (Hebrews 3:10).
 A Bible commentary noted: This speaks of a generation which displeased God; taking no notice of their sinful ways, which was the cause of God's indignation, with their unbelief, ingratitude, and committing of idolatry.

 They erred (went astray) in their hearts, because their sins not only sprung from the heart, but were done continually, which showed their stubbornness and rebellion.
 They did not take notice of God's ways or His provision for them; helping to usher in a lost generation concept rather than strict adherence to God's Word.